 Critical infrastructure is defined as those systems and assets, whether physical or virtual, that are so vital to the United States that the incapacity or destruction of such systems or assets would have a debilitating impact on national security.

 What is a covered transaction?

-The Act applies to any ‘covered transaction’ (ie, a transaction by or with any foreign person that could result in control of a US business by a foreign person).7 Each of these terms is further defined in the regulations.
+The Act applies to any ‘covered transaction’, such as a transaction by or with any foreign person that could result in control of a US business by a foreign person.6 Each of these terms is further defined in the regulations.

 A ‘transaction’ includes mergers, acquisitions or takeovers, and can include the acquisition of an ownership interest, the conversion of convertible voting instruments and the formation of a joint venture.

-The concept of control is broader than in the US antitrust context because it is based on function rather than structure.
-Control turns on the ability to determine, direct or decide matters affecting an entity, and the regulations specifically recognise dominant minority control.8 In practice, CFIUS interprets control very broadly.
+The concept of control is broader than in the US antitrust context, because it is based on function rather than structure.
+Control turns on the ability to determine, direct or decide matters affecting an entity, and the regulations specifically recognise dominant minority control.7 In practice, the CFIUS interprets control very broadly.